venkinyamagoudar/StopWatch/README.md

 # Stopwatch

-Stopwatch is a simple iOS application developed using Swift and UIKit.
-It provides a stopwatch functionality to measure elapsed time accurately.
-The project follows the MVVM-C (Model-View-ViewModel-Coordinator) design pattern for a clean and maintainable architecture.
+Stopwatch and Timer are simple iOS applications developed using Swift and UIKit.
+They provide stopwatch and timer functionalities to measure elapsed time accurately.
+The projects follow the MVVM-C (Model-View-ViewModel-Coordinator) design pattern for clean and maintainable architectures.

 ## Features

+Stopwatch:
 - Start, pause, and reset the stopwatch.
 - Accurate measurement of elapsed time.
 - User-friendly interface with intuitive controls.

+Timer:
+- Set a specific countdown duration.
+- Start, pause, and reset the timer.
+- Alert notification when the timer reaches zero.

 ## Screenshots